ThatGuySam/vumbnail/README.md

 All things Vimeo and Thumbnails.

-Caches for 5 minutes(set as 300 seconds) which can be updated from /now.json in the root directory.
+Caches for 24 hours(set as 86400 seconds) which can be updated from /now.json in the root directory.